stefan1wan/stefan1wan.github.io/_posts/2020-12-18-Hackintosh.md

         * SATA Mode: AHCI

     3. Start installation
-    * If you can get here correctly, the graphical installation cannot beat you.
+    * If you can get it right here, then the graphical installation won't bother you.
     * What you need pay attention is that before start installation, you need to erase your Disk to APFS type.
 * **After installation**
     [Opencore Configurator](https://mackie100projects.altervista.org/opencore-configurator/) is needed for this part.
 Another tool named [hackintool](https://github.com/headkaze/Hackintool/releases/tag/3.4.9) is also recommanded.